 Industrialization has changed the way that grains are processed.
 In the late 19th century, the invention of roller mills forever altered wheat.
 Milling strips away the bran and the germ part of the grain, leaving only the endosperm.
 As a result, most grain today has been stripped of many of nutritional qualities, such as vitamin B, vitamin E, and nearly all of its fiber.
 The food industry compensated for this by fortifying the food with nutrients, but the original nutritional value was lost forever.
 Additionally, certain healthy components, such as phytochemicals cannot be added back in.

 If this is not enough to cause you to stop eating store-bought bread, just take a quick look at the ingredient list on the back of the package.
 A standard bread should only require few, natural ingredients.
-However, most breads at the grocery store have a lot of ingredients, with additives such as high fructose corn syrup, artificial flavorings and coloring, and chemical dough conditions such as azodicarbonamide, a chemical also found in rubber products.
+However, most breads found at the grocery store are made with a long list of ingredients, including additives such as high fructose corn syrup, artificial flavorings/coloring, and chemical dough conditioners such as azodicarbonamide, a chemical also found in rubber products and banned for consumption in many countries.
 And more often than not, flour is typically treated with several different chemicals before it ends up on store shelves – including chemical bleach!

 Is Bread Good Or Bad For My Bones?